 I bet you’d feel much more positive about the whole experience.
 It was definitely worth going this time, even if just for the great conference goodies because they show that, wow, these people must really value your time.
 You might even have listened to what was being said that little bit more intently.
 I can’t provide any evidence for this of course, but if you’re anything like me then this is highly probable.
 If you’re still reading, we should be singing from the same song sheet by now so I’m going to go for it – you’d take a photo of it and post it up on Instagram, wouldn’t you?
 It’s okay, no one here is going to judge you.
 We like people who photograph things that catch their eye because we’re in the business of eye-catching things.
 And we’re in this business because we understand their power over people’s feelings; conference goodies can be the difference between a good and bad first impression of a company or event.
 If you’ve invested your time and money to get to a conference – you want to see that they’ve made an effort in return, a bit like Sage UK did here.

-Showing people that they are valued isn’t always easy, but we think you’ll agree that high quality conference goodies can go a long way to towards this.
-Lead by example.
-When it’s your turn to host, give attendees something they’ll use, something that will endure, something they will be happy to display on their desk, photograph next to their coffee and post online with the hashtag #bestconferenceever (it could happen).
+Showing people that they are valued isn’t always easy, but we think you’ll agree that conference goodies can go a long way to towards achieving this.
+So when it’s your turn to host and event or conference, give your attendees something they’ll use, something that will endure, something they will be happy to display on their desk, photograph next to their coffee and post online with the hashtag #bestconferenceever (it could happen).

 Join us, and become a notebook snob – there’s no shame in liking good quality things!